asyncgui/asyncgui/sphinx/structured-concurrency.rst

             # content of async_fn1

 This form has a great advantage.
-Read trio-util_'s documentation for details.
+Read the trio-util_'s documentation for details.

 run_as_secondary, run_as_daemon